HosseinKurd/secure_login/README.md

-# Secure Login Portal
+# Just a simple Secure Login Portal with GoLang

-A simple and secure login portal built with Go using **in-memory storage** instead of a database.
+A simple and secure login portal built with Go language using **in-memory storage** instead of a database.

 > **Note:** Users and sessions are lost when the application restarts.